Tyngstast/borsdata-valuation-alarmer/README.md

 ## TODO
   * iOS...
-  * Implement Yahoo Finance for prices
-      * Probably won't do for all KPIs
-      * Maybe show an info graphic when value is calculated daily (manually) or not
+  * Show some info graphic and indication when kpi is calculated on the fly (manually)